 This can include another type of payment such as goods, works/services, release from debt or the transfer of debit like an outstanding mortgage.

-Important note - Did you know?
+Did you know?
 You can claim relief as a first time buyer or when buying multiple properties when a transaction or number of linked transactions include freehold or leasehold interests in more than one dwelling.

-The rate bands for Stamp Duty Land Tax is currently as follows;
+The rate bands for Stamp Duty Land Tax are currently as follows;

 - Property Value of £125,000 0%